Techniv/node-cmd-conf/README.md

 			shortKey: 'p',		// Configure the short key
 			action: 'get',		// Define action to get parameters in commande line.
 			number: 1			// Define the number of parameters to get.
-(They must be consecutive) },
+(They must be consecutive)
+			defaultValue: 85	// If the parameter not given, use the default value;
+		},

 		verbose:{